Rising Juniors and Seniors

 For specific dates for each process, please visit the Room Selection Calendar.

 Theme House selection is based on an application process in which students are asked to submit a proposal detailing service projects that center on a common theme.
-Applications are typically due to the Housing Office prior to the week before Spring Break.
-Once turned in, applications will be stripped of anything that could identify the applicants and will then be reviewed and scored by an objective group of staff and faculty.
+Applications are available on the Theme House Selection page.
+Theme houses offer all the on campus amenities with an independent, off campus feel for groups of 3- 10 students.

-- If awarded an apartment, you will not need to attend Room Selection Day and we will cancel any space you have homesteaded.
+- If awarded an apartment or theme house, you will not need to attend Room Selection Day and we will cancel any space you have homesteaded.
 If you are placed on the waiting list, you will still need to attend Room Selection Day to select a space in a residence hall.

 - You will need to complete your housing contract online in order to confirm your selected space.
 The contract is accessible through your student portal (my.augie.edu).